 "Giving Patana students a 21st Century education"

 This section of the Bangkok Patana School website is to support our 'Laptops for Learning' programme.
 It has been running since August 2011 and before that we were planning for it for almost ten years.
-We have been impressed with the opportunities it has opened up for our Secondary students (Years 7 to 13).
+We have been impressed with the opportunities it has opened up for our Secondary students (Years 7 to 13) and from Term 1 August 2016 Year 6 students are required to have a personal laptop for their school work.

 Please use the buttons to the left of this page to navigate around this subsite in order to find out more information.Your comments and suggestions are very welcome at this time as we continue to update and develop this information.